savion-mull/savion-mull/README.md

 # Hello! 👋🏽 my name is **Savion Mull**.

+### Who am I?

-I am a student at Century College taking AS Transfer Pathway in Computer Science.
+### I am a student at Century College taking AS Transfer Pathway in Computer Science.

 ---

 * I'm currently in the beginning of my studies taking Object-Oriented Programming in Spring 2025.
-* Also currently a Production Associate at a local warehouse looking to switch professions.
+* Also currently a Production Associate at a local warehouse looking to switch indrustries.

 ---